 What is the issue with tap water?

-Water that contains higher amount of minerals usually referred as hard water.
-When hard water is boiled into pressurized steam, it leaves behind salt and mineral deposit build up, which over time looks like layers of light cream color paint or sand.
-These build ups are completely harmless to human health, and just required a removal process called descaling.
-Regular descaling as necessary can avoid decrease in efficiency and functionality of your Wabi steam sterilizer.
+Water that contains a higher amount of minerals usually referred to as hard water.
+When hard water is boiled into pressurized steam, it leaves behind salt and mineral deposit build-up, which over time looks like layers of light cream color paint or sand.
+These build-ups are completely harmless to human health, and just required a removal process called descaling.
+Regular descaling as necessary can avoid decreasing in efficiency and functionality of your Wabi steam sterilizer.

 Then what water should I use?

 We recommend using distilled water or sometimes called pure water.
 This type of water has the majority of dissolved minerals removed.
-It helps slow down or decreases the frequency of descaling depending on the purity of the water.
+It helps to slow down the build-ups or decreases the frequency of descaling depending on the purity of the water.

 So, where can I get distilled water?

-Distilled water can be easily obtain from your RO filter system or purchase from your local supermarket in baby formula aisle under the name pure water.
+Distilled water can be easily obtained from your RO filter system or purchase from your local supermarket in baby formula aisle under the name pure water.

-What if I see dark or brown spots that look like rusts in my heating plate?
+Beside white build-up, I also see dark or brown spots in my heating plate?

-Mineral deposits are general in white cream color, if you see anything looks like dark brown color, it is possibly some other substance got burned onto the heating plate.
+Mineral deposits are general in white cream color if you see anything looks like dark brown color, it is possible that some other substance got burned onto the heating plate.
 Please see this link on what are the causes of the brown spots.